jsoumelidis/php_sap/README.md

 IDEs
 ====

-In order to provide autocomplete support for IDEs, you can require jsoumelidis/ext-sap in your project's composer.json development dependencies
+In order to provide autocomplete and documentation support for IDEs, you can require jsoumelidis/ext-sap in your project's composer.json development dependencies
 ```
-composer require --dev jsoumelidis/ext-sap X.X-dev
+composer require --dev jsoumelidis/ext-sap M.m.*
 ```
-Replace X.X with your php version (e.g. 7.1-dev)
+Replace M.m with your Major/minor php version (e.g. 7.1.* or 5.6.*)